docker/labs/beginner/chapters/votingapp.md

 ```

 ### 3.3 Next steps
-Now that you've built some images and pushed them to docker hub, and learned the basics of Swarm mode, you can explore more of Docker by checking out [the documentation](https://docs.docker.com).
+Now that you've built some images and pushed them to Docker Cloud, and learned the basics of Swarm mode, you can explore more of Docker by checking out [the documentation](https://docs.docker.com).
 And if you need any help, check out the [Docker Forums](forums.docker.com) or [StackOverflow](https://stackoverflow.com/tags/docker/).